SagheerAbbas041/Portfolio-Sagheer-Abbas/README.md

 ### 💻 My Work

-Displays my latest projects with project titles, descriptions, images, and project links.
+A collection of my latest projects with project images, titles, descriptions, and links.

+### 🎓 Education

+Information about my educational background and Computer Science degree.

+### 💼 Experience

+Details about my professional development experience and technical expertise.

 ### 📄 Resume

-Visitors can view or download my resume/CV directly from the portfolio.
+Visitors can view or download my resume directly from the portfolio.

 ### 📩 Contact

-Allows visitors to get in touch with me for projects, opportunities, or other professional inquiries.
+A contact section for professional inquiries, collaborations, projects, and opportunities.

 ## 🌙 Dark Mode

-The portfolio includes a dark/light mode toggle.
+The portfolio supports both light and dark themes.

-The theme is managed using React state and Tailwind CSS:
+Dark mode is controlled using React state:

 ```jsx
 const [isDarkMode, setIsDarkMode] = useState(true);